gk646/cxstructs/README.md

     - every cxstruct is natively implemented (*no adapters*) at the *lowest* level
 - **Custom Allocator**
     - per default uses the faster CXPoolAllocator
-    - can be disabled individually via the last template option `cstruct<int,false>`
+    - can be disabled individually via the last template option `cxstruct<int,false>`
 - **Standard Interface**
     - *cxstructs* follow a similar interface to stl containers
     - but each *cxstruct* has added utility methods